Why AgriCarbon?

 Enrolment Window 3

-Applications for Window 3 expected to open in 2024.
+Applications for Window 3 to open in 2025.

 Validation of carbon offset project plans, and verification of the actual carbon tonnage avoided or sequestered by these projects, confirms the accuracy of greenhouse gas (GHG) avoidance or sequestration claims.
 Carbon credits derived from offset projects can be traded on international carbon markets.